jghaden/mean-template/README.md

 # Description

-This template was created to act as a quick spring board or boiler plate to quickly build web applications.
+This template was created to act as a boiler plate for quick web application development.

-This application implements user registration, user login, item creation, viewing and deletion.
+The template implements user registration, user login, item creation, viewing and deletion.
 However, users can only proceed after accepting a confirmation email sent with [**Nodemailer**](https://nodemailer.com/about/) configured using Gmail SMTP.

 # Requirements